 On the other hand, the loans hardly satisfy the needs of the authorities, since the economic situation deteriorates in unexpected ways.
 In January-July 2015 the economy plunged by 4%, resulting in the first recession since 1997.
 Hence, in July Belarus asked Russia for a new loan of $3 billion, particularly the EABR in return for promises of structural reforms in the coming years.
 Since Russia holds the predominant share in the organisation, the decision remains with the Russian government.

 Commercial Loans On Market Conditions

-Russian state-owned banks also directly support the Belarusian economy by offering commercial loans.
+Russian state-owned banks also directly support the Belarusian economy by offering commercial loans, as now a days you can get good loans as there are services that offer loans for bad credit with no brokers as this are a really good option.
 In general, this scheme is more expensive but the government uses it in case of emergency, especially when Moscow holds back decisions on new financing.
 For instance, at the end of last month the biggest Russian bank, Sberbank, gave a €550 million loan to the biggest Belarusian enterprise, Belaruskali, for five years.
 Eventually, the resources arrived in the central bank’s international reserves.

 In 2011 Belaruskali also received $1 billion from Sberbank, although on truly market conditions.
 The bank granted the one-year loan under dual warranty – the guarantee of the Belarusian government and the guarantee of a 51 percent shares in the Naftan refinery.
 The interest rate amounted to around 8.7%, more than the average economic growth of Belarus.
 Nevertheless, the authorities hardly had a choice because of serious economic problems.